blokks/legacy-docs/docs outline.md

 ```

 In this case `#main .header > h1` is more specific than `.header h1.title`.
 So the text in `<h1 class=“title”>` is shown in `Helvetica` and `palevioletred`.

 Although the example is easy to understand, you can imagine that specific selectors like this adds complexity which can lead to conflicts and unwanted styling.
+It gets complex very fast.

 *BEM* reduces style conflicts by keeping specificity to a minimum.
 With *BEM*, specificity is determined only by the order of the CSS rules.
 Rules which are defined later have higher precedence over those defined earlier.